Shulini: Structure and Lakshana

 It is the 5th rāgam in the 6th chakra Rutu.
 The mnemonic name is Rutu-Ma.
 The mnemonic phrase is sa ru gu ma pa dhi nu.
 Its ' structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes used in this scale are shatsruthi rishabham, antara gandharam, shuddha madhyamam, chathusruthi dhaivatham and kakali nishadham.

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Kosalam, which is the 71st melakarta scale.

-Janya rāgams

-Shulini has a couple of minor janya rāgams (derived scales) associated with it.
-See List of janya rāgams for list of scales associated with Shulini.

-Compositions

-A few compositions set to Shulini are: